 • Tea

-There are literally thousands of phytonutrients found in plant foods, each with a variety of unique qualities and benefits.
+There are thousands of phytonutrients found in plant foods, each with a variety of unique qualities and benefits.
 For example:

 Blueberry Smoothie Bowl Recipe with Granola